htcondor/htcondor-python/docs/advanced_schedd.rst

 set of jobs.
 By using the *spooling* feature, the ``condor_schedd`` will make a private copy of ``a.out`` after submit, allowing the user to make new edits.

-.. note:: Although here we give an example of using :meth:`~htcondor.Schedd.spool` for spooling on the local Schedd, with appropriate authoriation the same methods can be used for submitting to remote hosts.
+.. hint:: Although here we give an example of using :meth:`~htcondor.Schedd.spool` for spooling on the local Schedd, with appropriate authoriation the same methods can be used for submitting to remote hosts.